A warm welcome at the heart of the city

 - magnificent east end extension built to celebrate the creation of the Diocese of Wakefield

-The Cathedral is open to visitors from 9.00am to 4.00pm, Monday to Saturday and for worship at advertised service times.
+The Cathedral is open to visitors from 9.00 to 16.30, Monday to Friday, (16.00 on Saturday) and for worship at advertised service times.
+On Bank Holidays the Cathedral is usually open from 10.00 until 15.00 - please check before making a special journey.
 Entrance to the Cathedral is free, but donations would be appreciated.

 For further information, please contact Cathedral Centre, 8-10 Westmorland Street, Wakefield WF1 1PJ.
 Tel: 01924 373923.
 Email: firstname.lastname@example.org.